astoaks05/music-sprint-1/README.md

+# DevSprint Stubs:
-# DevSprint Song Recommendation Web App Stubs
+# Song Recommendation Web App

 ## Program Context
 - ACM Introduces: the DevSprint program!
 If you are looking for resume-building developer experience with current tools in a low-stakes, collaborative, constructive, and growth-centered environment, this is the place for you!
 Working on a 4-week rotation between projects and workshops, students will have the opportunity to build and present up to 3 unique, 2-week-long projects.
 Our first program meeting is this upcoming Wednesday after the ACM Meeting on September 10th.
 Hope to see you there learning, building, and failing with style B)